 Today’s Pick 3 Day results are in.
 Here are the winning numbers for Tuesday August 18, 2020

-The numbers for the Pick 3 Day drawing on Tuesday August 18, 2020 are as follows:
+Your Pick 3 Day results for Tuesday August 18, 2020 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.